leapdao/challenge-services/exit-challenger/README.md

 ## Exit-challenger

-Exit-challenger is a tool written in Javascript that can earn ETH by participating in Plasma Leap Exit game.
+Exit-challenger is a tool to automatically run exit challenges for invalid exits on Plasma Leap Network.

 ## Configuration
 To create a config, do the following: